The psychological aftermath of hurricanes

 "There are resources for mental health support that we're encouraging people to use, and our organization has compiled a modest list of them," Martinez noted.
 "There is no silver bullet, but these are excellent places to start."

-"Everybody feels sad at times and that's normal but when you've been through a trauma, it's OK to seek help," said Schwartz.
+"Everybody feels sad at times, and that's normal but when you've been through a trauma.
+It's OK to seek help," Schwartz said.
 After Sandy, people who normally did not experience mental health difficulties were very quick to dismiss their symptoms, she said.
 With a house needing repair, insurance papers to file, "they pushed their health and mental health to the back burner," she said.

-"If you're feeling stressed, if you're feeling overwhelmed, the best thing you can do is to seek help -- if you do not, all the other things that need to be dealt with ... become impossible to do if you're depressed and anxious and suffering from PTSD symptoms," said Schwartz.
-Even four years later, time had not dispelled the symptoms of some.
+"If you're feeling stressed, if you're feeling overwhelmed, the best thing you can do is to seek help.
+If you do not, all the other things that need to be dealt with ... become impossible to do if you're depressed and anxious and suffering from PTSD symptoms," Schwartz said.

+Even four years later, time had not dispelled the symptoms for some.

-"We did see some amazing... community work being done, where people were meeting in groups and sharing their experiences," said Schwartz.
+"We did see some amazing ... community work being done, where people were meeting in groups and sharing their experiences," Schwartz said.
 Still, she advised professional help and said that mental health should be prioritized "just like you would any other aspect of recovering from these hurricanes."

 Cougle said there are important things to do -- and not do -- to help the natural adaptive process or resilience possessed by most people.

-"One is realize that anxiety is just a normal response to the hurricane and having to evacuate and all the stress and uncertainty associated with that," said Cougle.
-"It's the survival instinct, it's not dangerous to feel anxious in that way."
+"One is, realize that anxiety is just a normal response to the hurricane and having to evacuate and all the stress and uncertainty associated with that," Cougle said.
+"It's the survival instinct.
+It's not dangerous to feel anxious in that way."

 Still, he added, people should "resist the urge to cope with or avoid anxiety with things like substance use.

-"Social support is a pretty-well established buffer against the development of PTSD following a trauma," Cougle said.
+"Social support is a pretty well-established buffer against the development of PTSD following a trauma," Cougle said.

 Temple suggested "getting back to a normal routine.
 Your brain is rewired, basically, when you experience this sort of traumatic event, so give yourself some semblance of what it used to be like and have some of that normal routine."

-Following a disaster, a rare few feel no anxiety, and then worry about this reaction.
+After a disaster, a rare few feel no anxiety and then worry about this reaction.

-"It's OK to not have a reaction at all," said Temple, but it also "doesn't mean you're immune to later effects.
+"It's OK to not have a reaction at all," Temple said, but it also "doesn't mean you're immune to later effects.
 You can be perfectly fine and then a month later develop PTSD."
 (Usually, PTSD develops within six months of a trauma.
 With longer delays, doctors suspect the sufferer did not notice their symptoms.)

-"So being continually on guard for changes -- changes in behavior, changes in mood -- both in yourself and friends and family members is good," said Temple.
+"So being continually on guard for changes -- changes in behavior, changes in mood -- both in yourself and friends and family members is good," Temple said.

 Sleep and exercise

-Robinson said, "We tell people to pay attention to your physical self -- so make sure you're getting enough sleep and you're resting."
+"We tell people to pay attention to your physical self," the Substance Abuse and Mental Health Services Administration's Robinson said, "so make sure you're getting enough sleep and you're resting."

-It's important for survivors to guard their health by eating nutritious meals, exercising and avoiding "caffeine, tobacco, drugs and alcohol," said Robinson.
+It's important for survivors to guard their health by eating nutritious meals, exercising and avoiding "caffeine, tobacco, drugs and alcohol," she said.

-"We tell people to move," said Robinson.
+"We tell people to move," Robinson said.
 "It just may be walking around and taking deep breaths.
-Taking deep breaths really does serve as a purging -- it helps to move stress out of the body."
+Taking deep breaths really does serve as a purging.
+It helps to move stress out of the body."

-Relaxing music can also help, said Robinson.
+Relaxing music can also help, she said.

-Many people have mental health skills they developed in the past when, say, a parent passed or illness made an appearance, said Robinson: In the aftermath of a natural disaster, you must bring to bear all the coping skills that helped you in the past.
+Many people have mental health skills they developed when, say, a parent died or illness made an appearance, she said: In the aftermath of a natural disaster, you must bring to bear all the coping skills that helped you in the past.

-"We have crisis counselors that are manning the phone 24/7, seven days a week, 365 days a year, for those individuals who are experiencing stress, distress, emotional, anxiety and depression," said Robinson.
+"We have crisis counselors that are manning the phone 24/7, seven days a week, 365 days a year, for those individuals who are experiencing stress, distress, emotional, anxiety and depression," Robinson said.

 With responses translated into over 100 languages, anyone and everyone can call or text the disaster helpline.
-A waiting counselor will offer tips for managing your mental health symptoms and also steer you to your available community resources, said Robinson.
+A waiting counselor will offer tips for managing your mental health symptoms and steer you to available community resources, she said.

 "Most of which people are not aware of," Robinson said, "because before a disaster occurs, they don't need them."